hidakatsuya/prawn-disable_word_break/README.md

 This project has two test types, each of which can be run with the following command:

     $ bundle exec rake test:units
-    $ bundle exec rake test:pdf
+    $ bundle exec rake test:features

 Or, both tests can be run below:

     $ bundle exec rake test

-To run `test:pdf`, you need [diff-pdf](https://github.com/vslavik/diff-pdf).
+To run `test:features`, you need [diff-pdf](https://github.com/vslavik/diff-pdf).
 You can run by installing it or using a Docker container for testing.

-Here's how to run `test:pdf` in the Docker container:
+Here's how to run `test:features` in the Docker container:

     $ docker build -t prawn-disable_word_wrap-dev .
     $ docker run -v $PWD:/prawn-disable_word_wrap -it prawn-disable_word_wrap-dev bash

     > /prawn-disable_word_break#
     > /prawn-disable_word_break# bundle install
-    > /prawn-disable_word_break# bundle exec rake test:pdf
+    > /prawn-disable_word_break# bundle exec rake test:features

 ## Contributing